CalamooseLabs/flakyherd/README.md

 # Flaky Herd

-A repository of flakes used in different NixOS projects.
+ A repo of different scripts and lambdas, each folder is its own branch that can be referenced for smallers files:

+ such that:

+ -> master
+ -> flakes
+ ---> flakes.zed-editor